Foods That Are Linked to Stroke You Should Stay Away From

 2. Red Meat

 Processed red meat has a similar negative effect on cardiovascular health as processed salt does.
 It’s packed with additives and chemicals that make it a lot harder for the system to absorb any nutrients and carry them to the heart.
-But, grass-fed meat, no matter if it’s red meat or poultry, is excellent for the health.
+But, grass-fed meat, no matter if it’s red meat or poultry, is excellent for health.
 It promotes a healthy body, heart, and properly functioning system.

 3. Cholesterol-Rich Foods